 Purchasers rely on brochures as a solid reminder of properties.
 Shields Gillman Brochures are produced on high gloss paper with excellent presentation of the property and may have floor plans printed on the reverse to remind buyers of the layout.

-Shields Gillman recommend value for money marketing, and do not support advertising for advertising for advertising’s sake.
-Most agents will agree that the internet draws the majority of enquiry, however when it comes to marketing expenditure, there campaign has a majority in print advertising typically to promote there ego in the local paper such as the Manly Daily.
+Shields Gillman recommend value for money marketing, and do not support advertising just for advertising’s sake.
+Most agents agree that the internet draws the majority of enquiries, however when it comes to marketing expenditure, their campaign has a majority in print advertising, typically to promote their ego in the local paper such as the Manly Daily.
 Local media is read by locals who just like to keep abreast of what is happening in their area.
 Real purchasers respond through the Internet and the Herald.
-Our print marketing campaign will expose your property to millions more buyers through the Sydney Morning Herald with colour display advertising at a fraction at the cost of local marketing only.
+Our print marketing campaign exposes your property to millions more potential buyers through the Sydney Morning Herald, with colour display advertising at a fraction at the cost of local marketing only.
 Should you request advertising in the Wentworth Courier, we can of course arrange that in your campaign.

-In appointing Shields Gillman, you are ensuring that the marketing of your property is handled effectively.
+In appointing Shields Gillman, you ensure that the marketing of your property is handled effectively.
 Our philosophy is to market only properties that we believe in.
-As we are a specialist independent agency, you will find that we do not take on large numbers of property for sale, just to have them “on our books”.
+As we’re a specialist independent agency, we don’t take on large numbers of property for sale just to have them “on our books”.
 We are therefore able to respond to and actively market to and follow up buyer enquiry.
 No sharing our time with 10’s of other properties for sale.

-Buyers will respond to marketing at any time of the day or night, by phone, email or drop-in.
+Buyers respond to marketing at any time of the day or night by phone, email or drop-in.
 All enquiries are handled personally and not diverted to a voice mail service.
 If a message needs to be left, it is done with a live message service and responded to promptly.

-Most buyers will see the property at the pre arranged open house inspections, which we suggest happen on a Saturday and mid week late afternoon/early evening.
-I will personally be at every inspection (unless drastic circumstances prevent so).
-Unlike many of our competitors, we do not use assistants to handle buyers – the sale of your home will be entirely in my experienced hands.
+Most buyers see the property at the pre arranged open house inspections, which we suggest happens on a Saturday and mid week late afternoon/early evening.
+I personally attend every inspection (unless drastic circumstances prevent so).
+Unlike many of our competitors, we don’t use assistants to handle buyers – the sale of your home is entirely in my experienced hands.

 Perhaps the most underrated part of negotiation is the follow up.
 This is where we have the opportunity to educate the buyer in a one on one situation.
 This may be in relation to price expectations, to assist them with finance information, local area knowledge, auction procedures or to discuss any questions/concerns they may have.

 Shields Gillman have complete success in selling both by Public Auction and Private Treaty (For Sale).
-For your property we consider that the most effective method to achieve the maximum price will be by a well-managed Public Auction.
+For your property we consider that the most effective method to achieve the maximum price is by a well-managed Public Auction.

 We believe there is a discernable difference between agents, both in the results they achieve and the service standards they provide.
 We urge you to carefully consider the specific marketing details for your property as well as the standard of service you will receive from your agent.